Ross Stores Inc (ROST)'s Winning Formula: Financial Metrics and

 Understanding Ross Stores Inc's Business

-Ross Stores operates as an off-price apparel and accessories retailer, primarily under the Ross Dress for Less banner.
-The company excels in procuring excess brand-name merchandise at 20%-60% discounts through manufacturing overruns and retail liquidation sales.
-This strategy results in a diverse and ever-changing product selection that provides a "treasure hunt" shopping experience.
-Ross Stores Inc, with a market cap of $48.03 billion and annual sales of $20.38 billion, operates over 1,750 Ross Dress for Less and nearly 350 DD's Discounts stores, catering to middle-income and lower-income consumers respectively.
+Ross Stores Inc operates as a leading off-price apparel and accessories retailer, primarily under the Ross Dress for Less banner.
+The company excels in procuring excess brand-name merchandise at 20%-60% discounts through manufacturing overruns and retail liquidations.
+With over 1,750 Ross Dress for Less and nearly 350 DD's Discounts stores, Ross caters to middle-income and lower-income shoppers across densely populated suburban areas.
+The company's market cap stands at $47.66 billion, with annual sales reaching approximately $20.74 billion and an operating margin of 11.78%.

-Ross Stores Inc's financial resilience is evident through its impressive Interest Coverage ratio of 31.15, significantly surpassing the benchmark set by investing legend Benjamin Graham.
-Additionally, its Altman Z-Score of 5.44 indicates a strong buffer against financial distress, and a Debt-to-Revenue ratio of 0.28 showcases prudent debt management.
+Ross Stores Inc's financial resilience is evident through its impressive Interest Coverage ratio of 44.69 and an Altman Z-Score of 5.25, indicating a strong shield against financial distress.
+The company's strategic debt management is reflected in its favorable Debt-to-Revenue ratio of 0.28.
+Furthermore, Ross Stores Inc's profitability is underscored by its high Profitability Rank and a solid Piotroski F-Score.

 Conclusion

-Considering Ross Stores Inc's robust financial strength, high profitability, and compelling growth metrics, the GF Score underscores the company's exceptional position for potential market outperformance.
-Investors looking for similar opportunities can explore other high-scoring companies using the GF Score Screen.
+Considering Ross Stores Inc's robust financial strength, impressive profitability, and sustained growth metrics, the GF Score distinctly highlights the company's superior position for potential market outperformance.
+Investors looking for similar opportunities can explore more companies with strong GF Scores through the GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.